RSGer7/my-bash-scripts/README.md

 -----------------------------

-createscript.sh:
+createscript.sh: \n
-An easy way to create and set up a bash-script-file.
-Creates script-file (or exits if file already exists), sets permissions, adds "#!/bin/bash" to first line
+An easy way to create and set up a bash-script-file. \n Creates script-file (or exits if file already exists), sets permissions, adds "#!/bin/bash" to first line \n

-usage example:
+usage example: \n
-createscript.sh mynewscript.sh
+createscript.sh mynewscript.sh \n
--> this will create a file with the name "mynewscript.sh", set permissions, and add "#!/bin/bash" to its first line.
+-> this will create a file with the name "mynewscript.sh", set permissions, and add "#!/bin/bash" to its first line.  \n

 -----------------------------

-mycc:
+mycc: \n

-Usage example:
+Usage example: \n
-mycc myprogram.c
+mycc myprogram.c \n
-Like gcc but automatically names compiled c-program like its source code file, but without the ".c".
-E.g.: "mycc myprogram.c" compiles the program and names the compiled executable "myprogram".
+Like gcc but automatically names compiled c-program like its source code file, but without the ".c". \n E.g.: "mycc myprogram.c" compiles the program and names the compiled executable "myprogram". \n

 ----------------------------